-Pursuant to Chapter 9 of the Maritime Act, derived from the original Domestic Watercraft Act, the Marshall Islands has one registry for vessels operated exclusively within Marshall Islands waters.
-Vessel documentation for internationally trading vessels is done through the Maritime Act, Part I. This registry is considered an open registry, sometimes referred to as a flag of convenience.
+Pursuant to chapter 9 of the Maritime Act, derived from the original Domestic Watercraft Act, the Marshall Islands has one registry for vessels operated exclusively within Marshall Islands waters.
+Vessel documentation for internationally trading vessels is done through the Maritime Act, Chapter 2, Part I. This registry is considered an open registry, sometimes referred to as a flag of convenience.

-The Maritime Act does set out minimum threshold requirements for registration under the Act.
+Section 203 of the Maritime Act sets out minimum threshold requirements for registration under the Act.
 Any seagoing vessel engaged in foreign trade is eligible, as are declared commercial fishing vessels of at least 24 metres in length, commercial yachts of at least 24 metres and private yachts of at least 12 metres.
 Additionally, there is a maximum vessel age limit of 20 years (section 203), which can be waived under certain conditions.
 Section 203 also permits the registration of vessels under construction, provided the registrant has title to the vessel under construction and there is no restriction against such registration in the jurisdiction where the vessel is being built.

 The Maritime Act does not define the term 'vessel'.
 Section 113 of the Maritime Act does contain a provision that adopts the non-statutory general maritime law of the United States as the general maritime law of the Marshall Islands, to the extent that it does not conflict with the Maritime Act or any other provision of Marshall Islands law.
-The term 'vessel' in US maritime law, once a part of the general maritime law of the US, was codified into statute in the mid-19th century, so that US definitions of 'vessel' may be useful or even persuasive, but are not a definite part of Marshall Islands law.
-There are, in fact, offshore drillships and mobile offshore drilling units registered as vessels under the Maritime Act.
+The term 'vessel' in United States maritime law, once a part of the general maritime law of the United States, was codified into statute in the mid-19th century, so that United States definitions of 'vessel' may be useful or even persuasive, but are not a definite part of Marshall Islands law.
+There are, in fact, offshore drill-ships and mobile offshore drilling units registered as vessels under the Maritime Act.

-12 Who may register a vessel in your jurisdiction?
+12 \mid Who may register a vessel in your jurisdiction?

-Under the Maritime Act, a vessel may be documented if owned by a citizen or national of the Marshall Islands or by a foreign maritime entity qualified in the Marshall Islands.
-Entities formed under the Associations Law (including the BCA) are considered nationals.
+Under section 203 of the Maritime Act, a vessel may be documented if owned by a citizen or national of the Marshall Islands or by a foreign maritime entity qualified in the Marshall Islands.
+Entities formed under the Associations Law (including the Business Corporations Act (BCA)) are considered nationals.
 A qualification as a registered foreign maritime entity is achieved under Division 13 of the BCA.
-Essentially, these provisions allow foreign entities, otherwise empowered under their home jurisdictions to own vessels, to apply, register and then document Marshall Islands-flagged vessels.
-The Maritime Act and its implementing Maritime Regulations require applicants to provide information on the nature and powers of the entity, its legal representatives, its address and principal place of business, management and similar data.
-As a practical matter, the threshold for qualification is not significant and numerous Marshall Islands vessels are documented in the names of qualified foreign maritime entities.
+Essentially, these provisions allow foreign entities, otherwise empowered under their home jurisdictions to own vessels, to apply for the registration of, register and then document Marshall Islands-flagged vessels.
+Section 119(2) of the BCA and its implementing Maritime Regulations require applicants to provide information on, among other things, the nature and powers of the entity, its legal representatives, its address and principal place of business, management and similar data.
+As a practical matter, the threshold for qualification is not significant and numerous Marshall Islands vessels are documented in the names of gualified foreign maritime entities.